Purpose

 alter system set ob_java_home="/home/user/openjdk/jdk8u422-b05";Note

-The path is derived from the OpenJDK Java installation path.
+The path comes from the OpenJDK Java installation path.

 Set the relevant configuration items for Java environment startup: